 (Applause)

-I’m getting hungry just looking at it.
+I’m getting hungry just at it.

 (Laughter)